 A quiet drip, drip, drip of rain, mottled sunlight streaming through a leafy canopy… you’d be forgiven for forgetting the proximity of Birmingham’s new shopping/transport colossus, Grand Central, just a mossy stone’s throw away.

 And I glean that’s exactly what head chef Alex Claridge had hoped from The Wilderness – not only an immersive dining experience but a playful exploration of escapism, a mid-ground between childlike wonder and grown up tastebuds, a paradoxical space, opposite Adultworld and parallel to the markets, that captures Birmingham, celebrates it, then rejects it; instead pulling diners back into a hobbit-holed countryside through a blackened “forest”.

 All that from a restaurant?
 Honestly, yes.
 I dare you to find another place where a dessert compels you to snapchat “same” this badly.
 At just £75 for the ‘Full Story’ menu (6 courses) plus matched drinks – the clue is in the name, with plenty of scope for witty captions ahead.

-So here’s what to expect, though fit with a *spoiler alert* as the wow factor when your dish hits the table is something I don’t want to deprive you from.
+So here’s what to expect, though fit with a *spoiler alert* as the wow factor when your dish hits the table is something I don’t want to deprive you of.
 Think Netflix series Chef’s Table’s Massimo Bottura episode, and you’ll get what I mean.

 At £3 a pop the “snacks” on offer were practically unavoidable and we succumbed to the large canapés of crisp cod skin topped with creamy fresh crab, apple puree and dainty garlic flowers atop impossibly quaint pine cone adorned “moss”.